MovieBias

 Overview

-Young Charlie begins to develop a case of cold feet as his upcoming wedding looms nearer.
-Desperate to throw the wedding plans off the track, Charlie tries a variety of tactics, including attempting to rekindle the relationship between his fiancée Josephine and her former boyfriend.
+Young Charlie begins to develop cold feet as his wedding looms nearer.
+Desperate to throw the plans off-track, he tries a variety of tactics, including attempting to rekindle the relationship between his fiancée, Josephine, and her former boyfriend.

 Starring Cast